 01. Strong bodies

 Vigorous outdoor play stretches muscles which signal the body to build more.
 Play improves hand-eye coordination.
-Vitamin D, dubbed the sunshine vitamin because that is where we get most of this essential element, is needed for the uptake of calcium in our bodies.
+Vitamin D, dubbed the sunshine vitamin because that is where we get most of this essential element, is needed for the uptake of calcium in our bodies and a face serum for outdoors.
 Regular experience of the rhythms of nature lowers the blood pressure and makes the body ready

 02. Strong minds